 She joined the Action News Jax team in July 2015.

-Jenna’s exclusive’s multi-part investigation into the finances and failures of Jacksonville hotspot Latitude 360 exposed unpaid taxes, shady business practices, and accusations of investor fraud.
+Jenna’s investigation into the finances and failures of Jacksonville hotspot Latitude 360 exposed unpaid taxes, shady business practices, and accusations of investor fraud.
 The company's president resigned the day after one of Jenna’s investigations aired on Action News Jax.

-Before moving to Jacksonville, Jenna was the Greenville, South Carolina Bureau Chief at WSPA-TV from 2013 to 2015.
+Before moving to Jacksonville, Jenna was the Greenville, S.C.
+Bureau Chief at WSPA-TV from 2013 to 2015.
 During her time there, her six-month investigation into how South Carolina was unknowingly licensing sex offenders to be chiropractors and residential plumbers led to the state agency changing its licensing practices, three state investigations, and a state senator introducing a bill to change the law.